Tool Point

 2. Enter your weight in kilograms (kg).

-3. Click the "Calculate BMI" button.
+3. Click the "Calculate My BMI" button.

 Note: BMI is a screening tool and does not diagnose body fat or health.
 Consult a healthcare professional for personalized advice.

-Understanding Your BMI
+Understanding Your BMI Results

-BMI Categories:
+Health Risks Associated with BMI Categories:

-Why Choose Our Calculator?
+Why Use Our BMI Calculator?

-Frequently Asked Questions (FAQ)
+Frequently Asked Questions

 • What is BMI?
 BMI (Body Mass Index) is a number calculated from your height and weight.
 It is used to assess whether you are underweight, normal weight, overweight, or obese.